 - Write Kernel.php in your plugin and extend it from Console/Kernel to use its properties and methods

-- Use checkActiveJobsOfPlugin() passing their plugin name as parameter to get all Active jobs of their plugin.
+- Use checkActiveJobsOfPlugin() method of Condition model class and pass the plugin name as a parameter to get all Active jobs of their plugin.

-- Use getTaskCommand() to get execution preference of their plugin jobs
+- Use getTaskCommand() method of Kernel class to get execution preference of their plugin jobs

 - Use getCondition() method of Kernel class to schedule jobs

 Please check App\Model\MailJob\Condition and App\Console\Kernel classes to check available useful methods.
 Also, check the article to develop scheduled task in custom Laravel package